Instantaneous normal modes of glass-forming liquids during the athermal relaxation process of the steepest descent algorithm: Introduction

+This paper is organized as follows.
 In Sec.~\ref{sec:model}, we delineate the model and numerical methods.
-In Sec.~\ref{sec:mean}, we investigate the time evolution of the mean squared force and several statistical properties of instantaneous normal modes.
+In Sec.~\ref{sec:mean}, we investigate the time evolution of the mean squared force and the fraction of unstable modes.
+In Sec.~\ref{sec:spectrum}, we investigate the unstable part of the spectrum and perform a finite-size scaling analysis to distinguish localized and delocalized modes.
 In Sec.~\ref{sec:most}, we focus on the most unstable mode and analyze its spatial structure.
 In Sec.~\ref{sec:conclusion}, we conclude this paper.
-In Appendix~\ref{sec:number}, we display the data that suggest that the most unstable mode of a configuration has only a single core.
-In Appendix~\ref{sec:system}, we examine the system size dependence of several quantities in Sec.~\ref{sec:most}.
-In Appendix~\ref{sec:asymptotic}, we discuss asymptotic behavior of the energy profile defined in Sec.~\ref{sec:most}.
-In Appendix~\ref{sec:low}, we present data at very low temperatures generated by the replica exchange molecular dynamics (MD) method~\cite{Hukushima1996Exchange,Yamamoto2000Replica}.
+In Appendix~\ref{sec:system}, we examine the system size dependence of several quantities.
+In Appendix~\ref{sec:raw}, we show raw data for the participation ratio, which is used for the finite-size scaling analysis in Sec.~\ref{sec:spectrum}.
+In Appendix~\ref{sec:definitions}, we give the detailed definitions of the decay and energy profiles introduced in Sec.~\ref{sec:most}.
+In Appendix~\ref{sec:number}, we show the data that suggest that the most unstable mode of a configuration has only a single core.
+In Appendix~\ref{sec:jammed}, we investigate weakly jammed packings interacting via a harmonic potential and show that the results in the main text do not change qualitatively.